gustavo-sopena/Peg-Solitaire/README.md

 * As excel files are saved to the project directory, new excel files with the same name as a file already in the directory will replace the old excel file

-* As the number of colors and/or graph size increases, the program might take a long time to play a game or may not be able to play at all and show a `RecursionError: maximum recursion depth exceeded in comparison` message
+* As the number of colors and/or graph size increases, the program might take a long time to play a game or may not be able to play at all and show a `RecursionError: maximum recursion depth exceeded in comparison` message;
+When running configuration<span></span>.py, the `--limit` option can be used to increase the number of recursions

 ## Acknowledgments